f5/otel-arrow-adapter/README.md

 ### Traces

-Some utility functions in package `pkg/otel/traces` than can be used to convert OTLP traces to/from OTLP Arrow traces:
+Below some utility functions in package `pkg/otel/traces` than can be used to convert OTLP traces to/from OTLP Arrow traces:
 * `OtlpArrowProducer` takes OTLP Traces and produces OTLP Arrow Traces.
 * `OtlpProducer` takes OTLP Arrow Traces and produces OTLP Traces.